Barry McKenzie: Films

 In 1972, the film The Adventures of Barry McKenzie was released, based on the first published book.
 In 1974, a sequel, Barry McKenzie Holds His Own, was made.
 The films starred Barry Crocker as McKenzie, and chronicled the character's adventures in Britain and France respectively.
 In the films, McKenzie is the nephew of another of Humphries' characters, Edna Everage.
 Despite the banning of The Wonderful World of Barry McKenzie in Australia, the films received considerable support from the Australian government of John Gorton, becoming the first to receive funding from the Australian Film Development Commission.
 Australian Prime Minister Gough Whitlam appeared in Barry McKenzie Holds His Own, granting a damehood to McKenzie's aunt, Edna Everage.

 Character

 The character was a parody of the boorish Australian overseas, particularly those residing in Britain – ignorant, loud, crude, drunk, and pugnacious – although McKenzie also proved popular with Australians because he embodied some of their positive characteristics: he was friendly, forthright, and straightforward with his British hosts, who themselves were often portrayed as stereotypes of pompous, arrogant, devious colonialists.

-McKenzie frequently employs euphemisms for bodily functions or sexual allusions, one of the most well-known being "technicolour yawn" (vomiting).